 - 1. Maintain an average GPA of 3.5 or above in all RAD classes. - 2.
 Maintain an average A grade on all clinical instructor evaluations to date. - 3.
-Will not have any tardy or attendance warnings. - 4.
-Be in good standing in the RAD program (no clinical probation or retest warnings).
+Will not have any tardy or attendance warnings. - 4..
+Be in good standing in the RAD program (no clinical probation).